Marc Andreessen: Netscape

 After graduating from the University of Illinois Urbana-Champaign in 1993, Andreessen moved to California to work at Enterprise Integration Technologies.
 Andreessen then met with Jim Clark, the founder of Silicon Graphics, who had recently exited the firm.
 Clark believed the Mosaic browser had great commercial possibilities and suggested starting an Internet software company.
 Soon, Mosaic Communications Corporation was in business in Mountain View, California, with Andreessen as co-founder and vice president of technology.
-The University of Illinois was unhappy with the company's use of the Mosaic name, so Mosaic Communications changed its name to Netscape Communications, and its flagship Web browser was the Netscape Navigator.
+The University of Illinois was unhappy with the company's use of the Mosaic name, so Mosaic Communications changed its name to Netscape Communications, and its flagship Web browser was named Netscape Navigator.
 Netscape was the first successful commercial web browser (offered for free).
 It offers a wide variety of clients, servers, development tools and e-commerce applications.
-It also simplied the interface, increased speed and provided tools to prevent financial transactions in comparison with its predecessor Mosaic.
+It also simplified the interface, increased speed and provided tools to support financial transactions in comparison with its predecessor Mosaic.

 Netscape's IPO in 1995 put Andreessen in the public eye.
 He was on the cover of Time and other publications.

 Netscape was acquired in 1999 for $4.3 billion by AOL.
 Andreessen's hiring as its chief technical officer was contingent on the completion of the acquisition.
 The same year, he was named to the MIT Technology Review TR100 as one of the top 100 innovators in the world under the age of 35.